ajay-dhangar/generative-ai-project/README.md

 ## Introduction

-Generative AI, also known as generative modeling, involves using machine learning techniques to generate new data instances.
+Generative AI, or generative modelling, involves using machine learning techniques to generate new data instances.
 This project explores different generative AI techniques and provides implementations for experimentation and learning purposes.

 ## Features